-- Deploying the ZooKeeper coordination service. - Deploying solr-server daemons to each host. - Initializing the state of the ZooKeeper coordination service using init command. - Starting each solr-server daemon. - Establishing a configuration. - If using Configs, creating a config from a config template. - If using instance directories, generating an instance directory and uploading the instance directory to ZooKeeper. - Associating a new collection with the name of the config or instance directory.
+- Starting each solr-server daemon - Establishing a configuration. - If using Configs, creating a config from a config template. - If using instance directories, generating an instance directory and uploading the instance directory to ZooKeeper. - Associating a new collection with the name of the config or instance directory.